 Now comes 5G.
 While 5G may seem like an evolution, it has the potential to bring another revolution to consumer and B-to-B markets and services.
 It will bring higher speeds to the edge, more reliable connections, connectivity to a massive number of devices, and cost reductions.
 Finally, 5G uses less energy and is applicable to a much greater range of use cases.

 In terms of what it means to the IT industry and staffing firms everywhere, the demand for five key skills will dominate the deployment of both 5G and the technologies that use this new capability.
 Staffing firms that can provide these skills quickly, at scale, cost-effectively, and with the ability to flex with demand will be the leaders in this new market.

-- Next, 5G will require wide ranging cloud, privacy, and security capabilities.
-Each new 5G connection represents a larger drain on compute resources and the opportunity for exploitation.
+- Next, 5G will require wide-ranging cloud, privacy, and security capabilities.
+Each new 5G connection represents a larger drain on computing resources and the opportunity for exploitation.
 Connecting, servicing, and security this new high-speed network will be the key to future use cases for the technology.

 - Further, 5G will generate vast amounts of data, necessitating quantum leaps in big data skills, machine learning, robotics, data mining, and visualization to make use of the data coming from the Internet of things devices everywhere. ….
 Read Full Article Here